-At our schools, our students' home language and second language proficiency levels are assessed via various methods at every teaching step.
+At our schools, our students' mother-tongue and foreign language proficiency levels are assessed via various methods at every teaching step.

-At our kindergartens, we assess our students on every developmental area, among which home language skill assessments take a prominent place.
+At our kindergartens, we assess our students on every developmental area, among which mother-tongue skill assessments takes a prominent place.
 As a result of these assessments, students with difficulties in displaying certain language skills are individually supported, and if necessary, parents are informed so that the student is directed to a specialist.
 At the end of the year, the "School Maturity Inventory" works of our 6-year-old students are sent to parents.
 Moreover, their language and conceptual skills are observed by teachers throughout the year, and individual development reports are sent to parents at the end of the month/semester.

 A similar assessment is conducted for our students who start our primary schools to measure their school readiness.
 This assessment detects the proficiency of pronunciation, mental lexicon, and self-expression skills.
 In line with this information, support programs are prepared for our students who are considered to be in need of support.
-For students who have problems with their home language due to living abroad for a while, though few, are provided with teacher support.
+For students who have problems with their mother-tongue due to living abroad for a while, though few, are provided with teacher support.